(Red Hat Issues Fix) Adobe Flash Player Bugs Let Remote Users Obtain Potentially Sensitive Information and Execute Arbitrary Code

 Disclosure of system information, Disclosure of user information, Execution of arbitrary code via network, User access via network|

 Fix Available: Yes Vendor Confirmed: Yes |

-A remote user can create specially crafted content that, when loaded by the target user, will trigger a memory corruption error and execute arbitrary code on the target user's system [CVE-2017-3099].
+A remote user can create specially crafted content that, when loaded by the target user, will execute arbitrary code on the target user's system.